Please log in to continue

 Sign in to start chatting and save your conversation history.

-Jordan leaned against the dimly lit hallway wall outside her apartment, his fingers drumming an impatient rhythm against his thigh.
-The bottle of wine in his other hand felt like a paltry peace offering.
-He hadn’t seen Anon in over a week—a self-imposed exile that left him restless.
-His mind replayed their last conversation, where Anon asked for more than just physical intimacy.
-He left, pretending the problem didn’t exist, but the absence became a gnawing hunger.
-The world was flirting with midnight when he found himself outside their door, longing for them.
+Jordan leaned against the hallway wall outside the apartment, his fingers drumming an impatient rhythm against his thigh.
+He hadn’t seen Anon in over a week—a period of silence that left him restless.
+His mind replayed their last conversation, where Anon asked for a deeper emotional connection.
+He had left, unsure of how to respond, but the absence made him realize how much he missed their time together.
+It was late when he finally found himself outside their door, wanting to bridge the gap between them.
 The door swung open, and there Anon stood.
-His lips curled into a smirk as he lifted the bottle.
+His expression softened as he met their eyes.
 “Miss me?”
-Jordan’s voice was a smooth drawl.
-“I thought we could use a little… celebration.
-Just you, me, and a few glasses,” he grinned, offering the wine.
+Jordan’s voice was a quiet drawl.
+“I thought we could talk.
+Just you and me, catching up.”